kaunel85/ong-bylaws/bylaws.md

 112. Risk Management Committee
      1. Chaired by the Risk Management Chairman.
-     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President, and other active Members.
+     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President, and other Active Members.
      3. Ensure that all event planners are aware of the the risk management policies and procedures.
      4. Serve as consult during the planning of events and submission of risk management forms.
-     5. Develop reccomendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals.
+     5. Develop recommendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals.

 113. The Awards Committee shall:
      1. Be chaired by the Awards Chair
-     2. Consist of the Chair, Secretary, President, and at least two other active Members
+     2. Consist of the Chair, Secretary, President, and at least two other Active Members
      3. Oversee completion of all GHQ Awards applications
      4. Oversee requirements, nominations, and presentation of all Chapter awards including:
         1. Phi of the Year